Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Numerical experiments

 \subsection{Taylor--Green Vortex}

-The Taylor--Green vortex (TGV) is modeled analytically by the following expressions:
+The Taylor--Green vortex (TGV) is modeled analytically by the following expressions as defined in \cite{antuono2020tri}:

+where $\kappa=2\pi$, $\nu$ is the kinematic viscosity varied in the present experiments to define the Reynolds number, $p$, $u_x$, and $u_y$ are the pressure and the $x$ and $y$ components of the velocity field, respectively.
 To model the Taylor--Green vortex, Eq.~\ref{eqn:TG_analytical} is employed to provide initial conditions to the SPH equations at $t=0$ s.
-A periodic domain is defined by the unit square, $\Omega=[0, 1] \times [0, 1]$ m.
+A periodic domain is defined by the unit square, $\Omega=[0, 1] \times [0, 1]$ m$^2$.
 All simulations, including PMOR results, run for a physical time of $T_f=1$ s and employ a smoothing length of $h=4\Delta x$, a particle resolution of $N=300\times 300$, and a time step of $\Delta t= 5 \times 10^{-4}$ s.
 Future work will investigate a rigorous error bounds analysis tied to particle resolution and smoothing length for both the ROM and reference spaces.
 The one-dimensional Reynolds number parametric space of interest is defined by $Re$=[100, 250], where training data samples are selected at $Re=100,\:150,\:200,\:250$.
 The reference density of $\rho_0=1000$ kg/m$^3$ is employed for all TGV simulations and the Reynolds number is defined by varying viscosity.
-The Mach number, $M_a=\frac{U_{\textup{ref}}}{c_0}$, selected is $M_a=0.1$, with a reference speed of $U_{\textup{ref}}=1$ m/s.
+The Mach number, $M_a={U_{\textup{ref}}}/{c_0}$, selected is $M_a=0.1$, with a reference speed of $U_{\textup{ref}}=1$ m/s.
 Finally, the packing algorithm presented in \cite{colagrossi2012particle} is employed to generate the initial particle configuration.